 NICM 2014 National audit of research activity in complementary medicine

-NICM has undertaken an online survey to document the scale and scope of complementary medicine research in Australia.
+NICM conducted an online survey to document the scale and scope of complementary medicine research in Australia.
 This is an update of NICM's 2008 survey.
-The recent survey finished on 22nd April, 2014 and information regarding the outcomes of the audit will be uploaded to the NICM website as soon as available.
+The findings of this audit are published in the journal, Advances in Integrative Medicine.(opens in a new window)

 NICM 2007-2008 Researcher activity and capacity audit